kiali/kiali.io/content/en/docs/Configuration/authentication/openshift.md

 If you have a multi-cluster Kiali deployment and the OAuth server is configured with an external IdP that uses an internal or self-signed certificate, you can configure Kiali to trust the server's certificate by creating a ConfigMap named `kiali-oauth-cabundle` containing the CA certificate bundle for the server under the `oauth-server-ca.crt` key:

+{{% alert color="info" %}}
+Note that if you are deploying Kiali with `spec.deployment.instance_name` set to a value that is different than the default of `kiali`, your ConfigMap name needs to be that instance name appended with "-oauth-bundle".
+For example, if your instance name is "myserver" then the name of the ConfigMap must be `myserver-oauth-cabundle`.
+{{% /alert %}}

 ```yaml
 apiVersion: v1
 kind: ConfigMap